processing/art-plus-code/_curriculum/08-01-Intro_Generative-Art--Weaving.md

 1. We introduced how generative art involves autonomous systems.
 Where do you draw the line in authorship between the artist’s intent and the machine’s output?
 2. In Ahree Lee's bio, Lee “use(s) patterns and algorithms interchangeable to show that the line between craft and technology is arbitrary and often based on gender-biased valuations of female labor.”
 How can traditional practices, like weaving, inform our views, biases, or perspectives of technology?
 3. How do you feel about writing instructions for unpredictability and randomness?
 Does it allow for a freedom or does it invite a level of skepticism?

+## Ready to move on?
+[Let's start the Lessons](https://processing.github.io/art-plus-code/generativeArt-Lessons/)